 All the members are experienced talent from many different genres.
-We bring that all together in a brotherhood and you have a well balanced band with an extraordinary sound.
+We bring that all together into a commonwealth of musicianship; to provide the audience with a well-balanced musical experience and extraordinary sound.

 45 years ago my musical journey began.
 I made my way as a classically trained piano player playing lone gigs during college at local city pubs for dinner.
 At the same time I was exploring the world of blues piano along with bass guitar.
 What I could do taking my piano theory and putting into bass.
 I spent time with my buddy bass legend Gary Shea ( New England , Alcatraz ) as he and I would exchange bass and keyboard theory in my living room.
 I also owe kudos to my bass guru Chuck Bartels ( Bettye LaVette ) for the years spent sharpening my chops.
 My bass model has always been James Jamerson and Standing in shadows of Motown.
 Rock and Roll has been my passion.
 However I owe my bass Improv to the summers spent with Detroits own Scott Grinnell and the Detroit Metro Jazz Workshop meshing those jazz licks into punchy rocking bass lines.
 I saved the Jazz improv for the stage at Detroits Cliff Bells.
 Aside from that I have been with Relic since its inception several years ago giggin all over the Detroit metro arena.
 Relic .....
 A great band with a true brotherhood